Autoencoder: Machine translation

 Autoencoders have been applied to machine translation, which is usually referred to as neural machine translation (NMT).
 Unlike traditional autoencoders, the output does not match the input - it is in another language.
 In NMT, texts are treated as sequences to be encoded into the learning procedure, while on the decoder side sequences in the target language(s) are generated.
 Language-specific autoencoders incorporate further linguistic features into the learning procedure, such as Chinese decomposition features.
-Machine translation is rarely still done with autoencoders, but rather transformer networks.
+Machine translation is rarely still done with autoencoders, due to the availability of more effective transformer networks.

+Communication Systems

+Autoencoders in communication systems are important because they help in encoding data into a more resilient representation for channel impairments, which is crucial for transmitting information while minimizing errors.
+In Addition, AE-based systems can optimize end-to-end communication performance.
+This approach can solve the several limitations of designing communication systems such as the inherent difficulty in accurately modeling the complex behavior of real-world channels.